-Pulmonary hypertension is increased resistance and pressure of blood in the pulmonary arteries.
-Increasing the pressure and resistance in the pulmonary arteries causes strain on the right side of the heart trying to pump blood through the lungs.
-This also causes a back pressure of blood into the systemic venous system.
+Pulmonary hypertension refers to increased resistance and pressure in the pulmonary arteries.
+It causes strain on the right side of the heart as it tries to pump blood through the lungs.
+There is back pressure through the right side of the heart and into the systemic venous system.

-The causes of pulmonary hypertension can split into 5 groups:
+The causes of pulmonary hypertension can be classified into five groups:

-- Group 1 – Primary pulmonary hypertension or connective tissue disease such as systemic lupus erythematous (SLE)
+- Group 1 – Idiopathic pulmonary hypertension or connective tissue disease (e.g., systemic lupus erythematous)

-- Group 3 – Chronic lung disease such as COPD
+- Group 3 – Chronic lung disease (e.g., COPD or pulmonary fibrosis)

-- Group 4 – Pulmonary vascular disease such as pulmonary embolism
+- Group 4 – Pulmonary vascular disease (e.g., pulmonary embolism)

 - Group 5 – Miscellaneous causes such as sarcoidosis, glycogen storage disease and haematological disorders